Accenture/mercury-composable-examples/node/composable-example/README.md

 ## Fetch updated foundation library

-The foundation library is actively maintained and this it will be updated frequently.
+The foundation library is actively maintained and thus it will be updated frequently.

 Please pull the latest mercury-composable library for Node.js with this: